 There are two ways you can make use of the Recorder to generate your simulation, the

 Now in the Recorder, chose the HAR file and give a meaningful class name to the simulation.
-The rest of the options can be left as it.
+The rest of the options left unchanged.
 Go on and press the ‘Start’ button.
 The Recorder will prompt that it successfully converted the HAR file to a Gatling simulation, so we can close the Recorder window.

 Next thing to do is set up our scenario.
-If you open the newly created simulation class and go at the very end, you will find the ‘setUp’ call which is currently set to run the simulation for 1 ‘atOnceUsers’.
+If you open the newly created simulation class and go to the very end, you will find the ‘setUp’ call which is currently set to run the simulation for 1 ‘atOnceUsers’.
 We can modify this to create our required simulated traffic.
-Gatling provides different ways of setting up your scenario.
-These can be found in this page of their documentation.
-For this example, we will try out the
+Gatling provides different ways of setting up your scenario which can be found on this page.
+For this example, we will try out the ‘

 setUp(scn.inject(rampUsers(100) during (1 minute))).protocols(httpProtocol)

 Once the simulation is defined, we can go ahead and run the Engine class.
 This will prompt you to optionally enter a description for the simulation run which will be then shown in the generated report.

 Once you decide which scenarios should be re-run for each new build of the site, a great way to track the trend of test results is to run your performance tests using a CI tool such as Jenkins.
 This way you can easily check previous runs and assess if a new build is degrading or improving the site.
 To make your life even easier, you can make use of a plugin which plots the results from the available test run to show graphs such as the average response time.
 The plugin can be found here.

 If you had a quick look at the generated code you will notice that it is currently not so easy to read and maintain.
 It definitely needs a refactoring session.
 We will discuss this and more on the usage of Gatling in the next post.
 Until then, let us know if you have any comment or share your insight on Gatling with us!